How to Ace Your Global Politics IA

 How do I start AND write my Global Politics IA?

-Tips to be successful in your IA The first step is to consider what parts of the course you are most interested in.
+Tips to be successful in your IA.
+The first step is to consider what parts of the course you are most interested in.
 Gender equality?
 Human rights?
 Sustainable development?
 This will give you a start on finding a political issue linked to some of the key concepts, theories and ideas from the course.

 Once you have some ideas, then you can start doing background research.
 Before you can start, you should be able to answer the following questions: